pokt-network/docs/content/community/contribute/_index.md

 menuTitle: Contribute
 weight: 20
 aliases:
   - home/community/contribute/README.md
+description: How to contribute to the Pocket ecosystem.
 ---

 ## How to Contribute

 ### Submit an RFP – Highlight a Need

 An RFP is a Request for Proposal.
 You would use this when you know that something is needed but you are unsure of exactly what the solution is or are unable to build it yourself.
 Posting an RFP should serve as a signal to other community members that there might be demand for their contributions.